 To my students who are inspiring me,

-Summarizing power in 1000 words is nearly impossible; to apply this analysis in the same 1000 words is a fantasy.
+To explain how power works in 1,000 words is a fantasy.
 But, my students are engaged in social change and don’t have time for long-winded academic treatments; they need understanding that will be helpful to them right now.
-Thus, I offer this incomplete, poorly-written description of power in the hope that it might be of immediate use in the midst of their struggle to realize their own power.
+Thus, I offer this incomplete, hastily-written description of power in the hope that it might be of immediate use in the midst of their struggle to realize their own power.
 Let me begin.

 According to Steven Lukes, power operates on three dimensions: